-How can we encourage our students and their families to be like the shepherds of Bethlehem spreading the Christmas message to all those they know and care about?
+How can we encourage our students and their families to spread the Easter message to all those they know and care about?
 You may be thinking that you tell your members and even students all the time to share Jesus with those they know that don't have a church home, and that's great.
 Keep doing that.
 But what if we all could be a little more intentional and really focus on specific ways to equip and encourage them to invite someone to church this year?
-Christmas is the most likely time that someone would be open to an invitation to attend a worship service.
+Easter is a likely time that someone would be open to an invitation to attend a worship service.
 They only need to be asked.
-So, what are some ways that we can equip and encourage our school/early childhood students and their families to reach out with an invitation?
+So, what are some ways that we can equip and encourage our students and their families to reach out with an invitation?